Connecting with visitors

-- Have layers of information so that people can take in as much or as little as they choose.
+- Offer layers of information so that people can take in as much or as little as they choose.

 - Remember that families often visit in groups.
 Think how you can encourage conversation between generations.

 - Offer a range of activities.
-Think about talks, activities or a workshop programme to complement your displays and exhibitions.
+Think about talks, activities, or workshop programmes which will complement your displays and exhibitions.

-- Make sure your environment is comfortable for people to stay as long as they like.
-Think about chairs, refreshments and toilets.
+- Make sure your environment is comfortable for people to stay in for as long as they like.
+Think about chairs, refreshments, and toilets.